dnsimple/dnsimple-developer/content/v2/services/domains.markdown

 ### Example

-List applied services for domain with ID `1` from the account `1010`:
+List applied services for domain with ID `1` in the account `1010`:

     curl -H 'Authorization: Bearer <token>' \
          -H 'Accept: application/json' \